zainabmelh/guide-articles/articles/Certificates/replacing-if-else-chains-with-switch/index.md

 ---
-title: "Replacing If Else Chains with Switch"
+title: Replacing If Else Chains with Switch
-parent: "certificates-guide"
 ---
 If you have many options to choose from, a `switch` statement can be easier to write than many chained `if/if` else statements.
 The following:

     if(val === 1) {